 Want to sleep with Marilyn Monroe?
 Well, you might just get your chance if you stay at Hollywood’s Roosevelt Hotel, where she’s said to haunt the hallowed halls.
 Or perhaps you’re more literary and would like to dine with Dylan Thomas at the Hotel Chelsea?
-Perhaps when it reopens in 2018 you’ll be able to, or to see Sid Vicious, who’s also supposed to reside there in the afterlife, although he didn’t die there (but he killed his girlfriend there, if we’re being nitpicky).
+Perhaps, if it ever (imminently) reopens you’ll be able to, or to see Sid Vicious, who’s also supposed to reside there in the afterlife, although he didn’t die there (but he killed his girlfriend there, if we’re being nitpicky).

 The Queen Mary, possibly one of the most haunted attractions in America, offers land-locked Long Beach, California tours, even at night.
 A day tour will cost the average adult $27.00, but, since we’re told the spirits come out after sundown, naturally the price would go up to $44.00 per person ($79.00 for an official paranormal investigation).
 They offer several different packages, that don’t promise you’ll meet the famous wandering sailor phantom or the kids that drowned decades ago, but some do include dinner, if you really want to make a night of it (pun intended).
 That one will cost you $134.00.